CoderDojo-Content/Intermediate-Unity/en/CreatingProjectiles.md

     }
     ```

-    Now, just attach the laser prefab to the script.
+    Now, just attach the "Laser" and "Player" prefabs to the script.

     Notice this looks similar to the obstacle that you just created.
 You've added an `if` statement so that this block of code only runs when the player left clicks.